fanfarian/qu-int-Theme-Functionality/README.txt

 == Changelog ==

+= 2.8.1 =
+New Feature:  Add page slug to corresponding navigation classes with prefix 'menu-item'

 = 2.8.0 =
 Greatly improved performance with better existing file check for custom admin JS+CSS and favicons

 = 2.7.5 =
-Changed Favicon stuff in #14
+Changed Favicon stuff
 * Change filename for 192x192 size from 'touch-icon-192x192.png' to 'apple-touch-icon.png'
 * New PNG Favicons 16x16, 32x32, 96x96

 = 2.7.4 =